No Safe Level of Radiation

 The health consequences of the April 26, 1986 Chernobyl nuclear disaster are continuing.
 See this important video on the health consequences of Chernobyl and how the International Agency for Atomic Energy (IAAE) is involved in suppressing the information.

-Dr. Don Mosier October 15, 2013 San Clemente presentation on cancer risks from mammograms (xrays).
-See more from the October 15th Nuclear Waste symposium.
+Dr. Don Mosier video on mammogram (xray) cancer risks.
+See more from 10/15/2013 San Clemente Nuclear Waste symposium.

 Amy Berrington de González, D.Phil, is a senior investigator at National Cancer Institute and has done numerous reports on the cancer risks of radiation.
 Much of her research is referenced in the above report.
 Click here to see her biography and links to her studies.